Task Status System

 Interactive - May return

-input-requiredbefore proceedingget_products(when brief is vague)- Operations that need clarification or approval
+input-requiredbefore proceedingget_products(when brief is vague or needs clarification)- Operations that need user input to proceed

 -